 And really sorting out the relevance of the toys we buy!
 Toys which offer room for imagination and growth are the best.
 And you know what?
 By looking at my son’s games, they are also the most engaging!
 He goes back to them again and again!

-Let me talk to you about two sensory learning activities your child will truly enjoy!
+Let me talk to you about two sensory learning activities that require open-ended toys or materials you have around the house!
 If you believe that you can start buying less plastic and more open-ended toys, I can help with two simple ideas.

 Sensory learning with a magnet